talktogproject/ethicsteacher/endto-before.md

 **Participant information sheet**

 The ultimate goal is for participants to _understand_ what the study is about, what is being asked from them, and what their rights are as participants.
-Some essential informationa include:
+Information to be shared include:

 ##### What the study is about
 * The aim(s) of the study
-* The data to be collected
+* What data will be collected (e.g., demographic information, opinions or attitudes about something, scores on a task)
-* How it will be collected
+* How it will be collected (e.g., through a pen and paper task, through an online questionnaire)
-* How much time it will take to participate in the study
+* How much time it will take to participate in the study (e.g., number and length of sessions)

 ##### Participants' rights
 * The right to refuse to provide any particular information requested
 * The right to withdraw at any time with no negative consequences
 * The right to have any data destroyed upon request (until a certain date)
-* Assurance that any information shared will be kept confidential

 ##### What will be done with the data gathered
+* Assurance that any information shared will be kept confidential (e.g., by giving access only to members of the research team, by anonymising the dataset)
+* How data will be stored and kept confidential (e.g., by using password protected devices)
-* How data will be used and planned outcomes
+* How data will be used and the planned outcomes (e.g., mean scores computed and reported, results to be published in scientific articles or reports)

 ##### Risks and benefits of participating in the research
+* Any risks (e.g., including minor risks like getting tired of answering a long survey) and how they will be managed (e.g., being able to take breaks when needed)
-* Any reimbursement or compensation to be given to participants
+* Any reimbursement or compensation to be given to participants; if none, then this should also be stated
-* Potential benefits of the research
+* Potential benefits of the research (e.g., help design an assessment or intervention, contribute to knowledge about a certain topic)

 ##### How to contact the research team
 * Names and details of the principal investigator and/or a contact person for questions or complaints